-8. Department of Economic Opportunity Program Monitoring Report Issued 3/31/21
+7. Department of Economic Opportunity Program Monitoring Report Issued 3/31/21

-The Florida Department of Economic Opportunity issued their Program Monitoring Report on 3/31/2021 for the period 4/1/19 through 3/31/20.
+The Florida Department of Economic Opportunity issued their Program Monitoring Report for the period 4/19 through 3/20, on 3/31/21.
 They reviewed a total of 218 files consisting of 5,852 elements.
 There were 9 findings and 7 non-compliance issues.
 The findings equate to an error rate of (.27%) less than 1%.
 All findings and non-compliance issues were corrected except where cases were closed and the observations were addressed.
 Our Corrective Action Plan was accepted on 4/30/21.
+Reviewed at the 7/12 Audit Committee which meets directly prior to the Executive Committee meeting.